rogsme/yams.media/content/config/qbittorrent.md

 In case you don't know, the BitTorrent protocol works by sharing (seeding) files across the network.
 By setting the seeding limit to zero, we are basically saying "Share the torrent **until** I've finished downloading."
 You'll still share the file across the network while downloading, but when the file completes, the torrent will automatically stop and wait for [Sonarr](/config/sonarr)/[Radarr](/config/radarr) to pick up the file.

-For the purposes of this tutorial we'll leave it at 0, but if you want you can change it later to a less dickish setting.
+For the purposes of this tutorial, we'll leave it at 0, but if you want you can change it later to a less dickish setting.

 [![qbittorrent-3](/pics/qbittorrent-3.png)](/pics/qbittorrent-3.png)

 Then, we'll continue to the "Web UI" tab.
-There, we can set it so it won't ask for a password if we are accesing it from the same subnet.
-This is not required, but recommended.
+There, we can set it so it won't ask for a password if we are accessing it from the same subnet.
+This is not required but recommended.

 [![qbittorreft-4](/pics/qbittorrent-4.png)](/pics/qbittorrent-4.png)